This guide explains how to use the board for administrators.

 Details of the plan can be found here.

-■Licensing Status
+■Licensing status

 If you currently have a valid license, its details will be displayed.
 Even if you don’t have a valid license, information about one you’ve obtained in the past will be displayed.

-■ Upgrading to Pro Plan
+■ Upgrade to Pro plan

 If you are using the Free Plan, a button to subscribe to the Pro plan will be displayed.
 You will subscribe through the Lemon Squeezy website.
 After subscribing, Lemon Squeezy will send you an email with a link to access your order.
 Please keep this link safe, as you will need it to cancel your Pro plan.

-When you subscribe to the Pro Plan, Stepra links and saves your board ID and license.
-Therefore, please be sure to subscribe to the Pro Plan from this screen.
+When you subscribe to the Pro plan, Stepra links and saves your board ID and license.
+Therefore, please be sure to subscribe to the Pro plan from this screen.

-Admin Tab
+ADMIN Tab

-■ Restore Settings (experimental)
+■ Restore settings (experimental)

 * Administrators will be asked whether they want to retain the data.
 Non-administrators will not be asked, and it is unclear whether the data will be retained.
 Based on experience, both situations can occur, and it appears unstable.
-Similar reports seem to exist online.

 If your Stepra data is preserved, reinstalling Stepra will restore it to its original state.
 In this case, the steps described below are not necessary.